Hell

-In religion and folklore, hell is a location or state in the afterlife in which evil souls are subjected to punitive suffering, most often through torture, as eternal punishment after death.
-Religions with a linear divine history often depict hells as eternal destinations, the biggest examples of which are Christianity and Islam, whereas religions with reincarnation usually depict a hell as an intermediary period between incarnations, as is the case in the dharmic religions.
+In religion and folklore, hell is a location or state in the afterlife in which souls are subjected to punishment after death.
+Religions with a linear divine history sometimes depict hells as eternal, such as in some versions of Christianity and Islam, whereas religions with reincarnation usually depict a hell as an intermediary period between incarnations, as is the case in the Indian religions.
 Religions typically locate hell in another dimension or under Earth's surface.
 Other afterlife destinations include heaven, paradise, purgatory, limbo, and the underworld.

 Other religions, which do not conceive of the afterlife as a place of punishment or reward, merely describe an abode of the dead, the grave, a neutral place that is located under the surface of Earth (for example, see Kur, Hades, and Sheol).
 Such places are sometimes equated with the English word hell, though a more correct translation would be "underworld" or "world of the dead".
 The ancient Mesopotamian, Greek, Roman, and Finnic religions include entrances to the underworld from the land of the living.